jhui/jhui.github.io/_posts/2018-02-10-PyTorch-neural-networks.markdown

 self.conv1 = nn.Conv2d(1, 6, 5)
 ```

-As a common practice, for many simpler operations without trainable parameters or configurable parameters, we often use _torch.nn.functional_.
-However, if we want to use a _nn.Sequential container_ to compose layers, we must use _torch.nn_.
+In many code samples, it uses _torch.nn.functional_ for simpler operations that have no trainable parameters or configurable parameters.
+Alternatively, in a later section, we use _torch.nn.Sequential_ to compose layers from _torch.nn_ only.
+Both approaches are simple and more like a coding style issue rather than any major implementation differences.

 ### Backward pass